Umair-Waseem/marine-debris-classifier/README.md

 ## Results Interpretation

-The model achieved **81.61% accuracy** and **82.24% Weighted-F1** on the held-out test set.
-Macro-F1 is lower at **69.29%** because the dataset is imbalanced and minority classes, especially `metal`, have very few samples.
+The official model achieved **81.61% accuracy** and **82.24% Weighted-F1** on the held-out test set.
+The Macro-F1 score is lower at **69.29%** because the dataset is imbalanced and some classes, especially `metal`, have very few examples.

 ---

 ## Hugging Face Deployment

-This project is prepared for Docker-based Hugging Face Spaces deployment.
+This project is ready for Docker-based deployment on Hugging Face Spaces.

 ```bash
 streamlit run app.py --server.address 0.0.0.0 --server.port 7860